ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 	   Close image

-	  Later, click in file->automate->bundle , select the action that you have created and selected a folder which only contains the 	   images that don't contain the lumen because this action is applied to all the images in the folder.After this copy them to the	   lumen's folder
+	ii.
+Later, click in file->automate->bundle , select the action that you have created and selected the folder SegmentedLumen.
+This action is applied to all the images in the folder.
+After this copy them to the lumen's folder

-	  Thus, copy the images which don´t contain the lumen in a separated folder and do that action for that folder.After that, copy 	  that images to the lumen's folder.
+	iii.
+Now, copy the black lumen region of the ImageSequence image in the lumen image of SegmentedLumen.You can do this by clicking in              the layer:"duplicate" and select the other image.

+	iv.
+Type right click in the layers of both images and select the option merging layers (combine layers) to decrease the final                length of the images.

+	v.
+Save the changes done in both images.

+	vi.
+Keep doing this process with the remaining  lumen images.

 ## Step 3: Matlab's refining process
 0. Beware that this process aim to modify only LimeSeg's output.
 1. Execute 'Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/main.m' in Matlab.
 It is prepared for R2018a.
 2. Select the folder where you have your images and where the output of LimeSeg is ('YOURPATH/Cells/OutputLimeSeg/').
 Remember to have all the directories as explained in the [Directories hierarchy](#directories-hierarchy).
+3. When the pop-up dialog shown 'Insert z-scale of Gland’, introduce the Z-scale establish during step 1 and click ‘OK’.
-3. Go to 'Cells/labelledSequence', where you will find the labelled image for each Z plane.
+4. Go to 'Cells/labelledSequence', where you will find the labelled image for each Z plane.
-4. Find the invalid cells (i.e. cells that does not have the correct neighbours), which will be at the tips of the salivary gland.
+5. Find the invalid cells (i.e. cells that does not have the correct neighbours), which will be at the tips of the salivary gland.
-5. When the pop-up dialog shown 'Insert the non-valid cells', insert the IDs of the no valid cells (**comma-separated**, e.g. '1, 30, 3, 95') and click 'ok!'.
+6. When the pop-up dialog shown 'Insert the non-valid cells', insert the IDs of the no valid cells (**comma-separated**, e.g. '1, 30, 3, 95') and click 'ok!'.
-6. A plot showing from the basal layer (left) and apical (right):
+7. A plot showing from the basal layer (left) and apical (right):
 	1. At top: The layer with all the cells that forms the tube.
 	2. At bottom: The tube in black and the layer with the missing cells.
 Also, in the title there are the ids of the cells.
-7. If there is any missing cell, that means that it does not touch that layer.
+8. If there is any missing cell, that means that it does not touch that layer.
 Therefore, you should change any of the cell's area in its Z planes.
 For this purpose, you should click on 'Yes' when the dialog 'Do you want to change anything' appears.
-8. Seek for a missing cell and see where it should be touching the lumen or basal layer.
+9. Seek for a missing cell and see where it should be touching the lumen or basal layer.
 This would be the Z plane where the cell is ought to be changed.
 Select either the whole cell or the new region it should be covering.
 All the pixels that are in this region, now belong to the selected cell.
-In addition, Z planes near the actual Z ([-3, +3]), may be changed due to this operation, on the behalf of the smoothness of the 3D cell shape.
-9. Close the window.
+10. Close the window.
-10. If you don't want the new changes, you can discard by clicking in 'No, don't save the changes'.
+11. If you don't want the new changes, you can discard by clicking in 'No, don't save the changes'.
 Otherwise, press 'Yes'.
-11. After saving the changes an excel should have appeared with characteristics of the cells and a message could have appeared which states the IDs of the cells whose TotalNeighbours and Apicobasal neighbhours differ, in this case you have to revise the neighbours of the cells whose IDs were displayed in the message and you have to see which parameter (TotalNeighbours or Apicobasal) is true or not in the labelled images.
+12. After saving the changes an excel should have appeared with characteristics of the cells and a message could have appeared which states the IDs of the cells whose TotalNeighbours and Apicobasal neighbours differ, in this case you have to revise the neighbours of the cells whose IDs were displayed in the message and you have to see which parameter (TotalNeighbours or Apicobasal) is true or not in the labelled images.

-The gland will be correctly segmented,if it doesn't appear any message or missing cell in Matlab and the characteristics of cells are normal in the excel
+The gland will be correctly segmented, if it doesn't appear any message or missing cell in Matlab and the characteristics of cells are normal in the excel

 From step to step, it could take some time.